HardikMedhi/SQLEditor/README.md

 I hope this software meets your SQL needs!
 I will be updating the software with new features, so stay tuned!

 Version 1 - Completed on September 1, 2020.

-Made by Hardik Medhi, an undergraduate student at REVA University.
+Made by Hardik Medhi, an undergraduate student at REVA University, Bangalore.

 If you come across any bugs, or you want to provide feedback, please email me at: hardikmedhi21@gmail.com